 6 Tips for Better Sleep During Menopause

-1. Stabilize your blood sugar levels.
+- Stabilize your blood sugar levels.
 Don’t chalk up poor sleep quality to fluctuating hormones alone.
 Just as poor sleep impacts blood sugar, blood sugar also impacts sleep.
 One study found that those with higher blood sugar levels had poorer sleep.

-You can avoid blood sugar hikes by:
+You can avoid blood sugar spikes by:

-• Consuming your largest meal in the morning, gradually downsizing throughout the day
+- Consuming your largest meal in the morning, gradually downsizing throughout the day

-• Taking a 20-40-minute walk after meals (Kill two birds with one stone: Studies show> that walking outdoors also does wonders for mental health!)
+- Taking a 20-40-minute walk after meals (Kill two birds with one stone: Studies show> that walking outdoors also does wonders for mental health!)

-• Include protein with each meal and consume protein and fat before carbohydrates
+- Include protein with each meal and consume protein and fat before carbohydrates

-• Consider a magnesium supplement which not only can blunt blood sugar spikes, but can improve sleep quality
+- Consider a magnesium supplement which not only can blunt blood sugar spikes, but can improve sleep quality

-• Reduce your sugar intake
+- Reduce your sugar intake

-3. Lower the temperature in your bedroom.
+- Lower the temperature in your bedroom.
 Your body temperature decreases when you sleep.
 For the most comfortable sleep, experts suggest keeping the temp between 60-65 degrees Fahrenheit, with 65 being the sweet spot for most people.

-4. Take a warm shower or bath 1-2 hours before bed.
+- Take a warm shower or bath 1-2 hours before bed.
 Most people think that taking a warm bath before bed helps because it warms the body in preparation for jumping into a cozy, toasty bed, right?
 Wrong.
 The opposite is true, actually.
 Because our bodies gradually cool to what becomes our lowest temperature a couple of hours after we turn the lights off, taking a warm shower or bath actually brings the heat within your body to the surface, easing your brain and body into sleep.
 One study showed that patients who used a sleep medication fell asleep only mere minutes faster than the group who took a warm bath – and spoiler: the warm bath doesn’t carry the risk of dependency or pesky side effects, like next-day brain fog.

-5. Opt for bamboo bedding and pajamas over other materials.
+- Opt for bamboo bedding and pajamas over other materials.
 If you wake up sweating in the middle of the night, bamboo bedding and pajamas will be your slumber saviors.
 Bamboo is wildly beneficial because it prevents you from overheating (which as we know, is quite the nuisance in menopause).
 Because bamboo fabric is incredibly durable, your sheets and PJs will last you years, unlike its cheap cotton counterparts.

-6. Sleep on a Chilipad.
-When all else fails, it might be time to enhance your sleep space with the latest in cooling technology.
-A cooling mattress pad by ChilSleep (either the Ooler or Doc Pro models) helps you fall asleep faster, improve muscle recovery, increase deep and REM sleep, and make sure you wake up fully rested, ready to face whatever the day has in store.
+- Sleep on an Eight Sleep cooling mattress pad: When all else fails, it might be time to enhance your sleep space with the latest in cooling technology.
+Eight Sleep helps you fall asleep faster, improve muscle recovery, increase deep and REM sleep, and make sure you wake up fully rested, ready to face whatever the day has in store.
 It even works for two sleepers and fits any mattress height.
-Because the pad has no electrical wires, there are no EMFs (which negatively impact sleep).
-Use code DOCPRO10 for 10% off!
+Use code MORGAN for $150 off.

 There you have it.
 While it may feel overwhelming to try to tackle all 6, start by adding just one to your daily routine.
 After all, Bruce Lee once said: Long-term consistency trumps short-term intensity.